iudx/iudx-auth-server/README.md

-# IUDX Auth Server
+# IUDX Authentication, Authorization, and Accounting (AAA) Server

 ## Installation on OpenBSD (as root)
 ```
 ftp -o - https://iudx.org.in/install/auth | sh
 ```
-This will install the Auth server at `/home/auth/`.
+This will install the AAA server at `/home/auth/`.

 The system will reboot after the setup.
 After which, the auth server should be ready at https://localhost.